pylint-dev/pylint/doc/user_guide/checkers/features.rst

 Unsupported Version checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :using-f-string-in-unsupported-version (W2601): *F-strings are not supported by all versions included in the py-version setting*
-  Used when the py-version set by the user is lower than 3.6 and pylint encounters a f-string.
+  Used when the py-version set by the user is lower than 3.6 and Pylint encounters a f-string.
 :using-final-decorator-in-unsupported-version (W2602): *typing.final is not supported by all versions included in the py-version setting*
-  Used when the py-version set by the user is lower than 3.8 and pylint encounters a ``typing.final`` decorator.
+  Used when the py-version set by the user is lower than 3.8 and Pylint encounters a ``typing.final`` decorator.